robsimmons/l10/README.markdown

    end
 end
 ```

+The signature `EDGE_PATH1` appears at the top of the generated file.

 The generated code from Elton depends on the CMlib v1, which can be obtained
 with [Smackage](https://github.com/standardml/smackage).
 It can be run like